alexellis/pimeter/README.md

 - npm install
 - bower install
 - node app - then navigate to http://localhost/
+- Initialize the empty energy DB with the following command: `sqlite3 energy.db < provision.sql`

 ### Running the software
 - Flash your Arduino with the software and attach its LDR to the blinking LED on your energy meter.